-190 Commonwealth was built in 1881 by Keening & Fellows, builders, for real estate dealer Henry Whitwell, for speculative sale.
-He is shown as the owner on the original building permit application, dated April 16, 1881, and Samuel H. Whitwell (his brother and business partner, Samuel Horatio Whitwell) is shown as the owner on the 1883, 1888, and 1890 Bromley maps.
+190 Commonwealth was built in 1881 by Keening & Fellows, builders, for real estate dealers Samuel Horatio Whitwell and his brother, Henry Whitwell, for speculative sale.
+Henry Whitwell is shown as the owner on the original building permit application, dated April 16, 1881.

-By the 1883-1884 winter season, it was the home of paper manufacturer Mortimer Blake Mason and his wife Mary (Phillips) Mason.
+By the 1883-1884 winter season, 190 Commonwealth was the home of paper manufacturer Mortimer Blake Mason and his wife Mary (Phillips) Mason.
 The previous season they had lived at 39 Marlborough.

 They continued to live at 190 Commonwealth until about 1889, when they moved to the house they had built at 347 Commonwealth.